 My experience of coming out of an introverted, insecure, guilty, lustful, self-absorbed adolescent life was more like the emergence of a frog from a tadpole than a butterfly from a larva.

-Larvae disappear into their cocoons and privately experience some inexplicable transformation with no one watching (it is probably quite messy in there), and then the cocoon comes off and everyone says oooo, ahhh, beautiful.
+Larvae disappear into their cocoons and privately experience some inexplicable transformation with no one watching (it is probably quite messy in there), and then the cocoon comes off and everyone says, “ooooh, ahhh, beautiful.”
 It did not happen like that for me.

-Frogs are born teeny-weeny, fish-like, slimy, back-water-dwellers.
+Frogs are born teeny-weeny, fish-like, slimy, backwater dwellers.
 They are not on display at Sea World.
-They might be in some ritzy hotel’s swimming pool if the place has been abandoned for 20 years and there’s only a foot of green water in the deep end.
+They might be in some ritzy hotel’s swimming pool if the place has been abandoned for twenty years and there’s only a foot of green water in the deep end.

 But little by little, because they are holy frogs by predestination and by spiritual DNA (new birth), they swim around in the green water and start to look more and more like frogs.

 First, little feet come out on their side.
 Weird.
 At this stage, nobody asks them to give a testimony at an Athletes in Action banquet.

 Then a couple more legs.
 Then a humped back.
 The fish in the pond have already pulled back: “Hmmm,” they say, “this does not look like one of us any more.”
 A half-developed frog fits nowhere.

 “God is good.
 He has his plan, and it is not to make our growth easy.
 Just certain.”